Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

         threshold: 0.1
 ```

 This file creates two applications: one with the actual model and one with the concept model.
 Concept model (`mnist-concept-app`) will be additionally applied on top of actual model (`mnist-app`) as a monitoring service.
-We will discuss its inference later.
+We will discuss monitoring later.

 ## Integration tests

-After deployment step is done, we need to perform integractions tests to ensure, that the model runs properly.
+After deployment step is done, we need to perform integractions test to ensure that the model runs properly.
 Create a `client.py` file, which will send a few images to the deployed model and perform evaluation.

 ```python
 # client.py